Reserve Officer’s Training Corps (ROTC)

 Recommended Courses and Requirements for Minors and Programs

-In addition to the Military Science courses described above, advance course students must also take one course in American military history.
-More detail is available at the department’s website.
+In addition to the Military Science courses described above, advance course students must also take one course in American Military History.

 Credits toward graduation for Military Science courses